flash548/KLP/README.md

 TokenType.py - Defines all the tokens we're working with

-main.py - A simple driver app to run some language statements
+main.py - A simple driver script to run some language statements

 Value.py - Everything we parse is a 'value'...everything on the stack is a 'value.
 A Value is any object, but can be interpreted differently depending on the context - just like Perl's values.